vijaynaik1117/opella-devops-challenge/README.md

    - Please share the terraform plan output.
 You can use the [Azure Free-tier](https://azure.microsoft.com/en-in/pricing/free-services/).
 4. Make sure your code is clean.
 Propose tools and processes to help you in this aspect.

 Expect to spend about 2-4 hours on this.
-Deliverables should be public GitHub repositories (or shared with the evaluator).

 ---